2016 One-Day Student-Centered Workshop on Innovative Solutions to Business Challenges Leading to Paid Internships

-The Georgetown University Italian Research Institute, in partnership with the Italia Innovation Program, and in collaboration with the Embassy of Italy, is sponsoring a full day student-centered workshop on Innovative Solutions to Business Challenges.
-This is an exciting program which brings to campus well-known and established Italian companies and serves as a bridge between business and academia.
+The Georgetown University Italian Research Institute, in partnership with the Italia Innovation Program, and in collaboration with the Embassy of Italy, is sponsoring a full-day student-centered workshop on Innovative Solutions to Business Challenges.
+This is an exciting program that brings to campus well-known and established Italian companies and serves as a bridge between business and academia.

 A winning team of 4 students was selected for each company.
 Each member of the Eni winning team will receive a paid internship in their new office located in Washington DC starting June 2016 through 2017.
 Students with the Chairman and Executive VP of Eni, Gianni Di Giovanni, will decide on the starting date of their internships.

 Illycaffé is donating $1,000, divided among the 4 students, to the winning team.
 The four winners also received a brand new espresso machine and the possibility of an internship starting in 2017.

 Eni is an Italian multinational oil and gas company headquartered in Rome.
 It has operations in 79 countries and is currently the world’s 11th-largest industrial company.
 Eni will present a challenge related to emission control and environmental concerns.